Vitality - Resident enjoying a class of yoga

 We understand you need certainty about your financial future, and that you might feel concerned about affordability and hidden costs.
 Let’s walk through each step of the process so you know exactly what to expect.

-The most common types of agreement in RetireAustralia villages are leasehold and licence, where you purchase a long-term lease (usually 99 years) to live in your home.
+The most common types of agreement in RetireAustralia villages are leasehold and licence, where you purchase a long-term lease to live in your home.
 Here we break down the costs for leasehold and licence villages.

 To increase financial certainty, we’ve made our contracts as clear and transparent as possible.
 We specify, upfront, which costs you’ll need to pay, and what they cover.
 Here’s a quick breakdown of the fees you’ll need to pay for the duration of your stay in one of our licence or leasehold villages:

-The deferred management fee, or sometimes referred to as DMF, exit fee or departure fee, is payable when you leave the village and allows us to keep our entry prices as competitive as possible, leaving you with more cash in your pocket to enjoy life in the village after you move in.
+The management fee, (sometimes referred to as deferred management fee, exit fee or departure fee) is payable when you leave the village and allows us to keep our entry prices as competitive as possible, leaving you with more cash in your pocket to enjoy life in the village after you move in.

 From the day you move in, you’ll be able to calculate how much you will receive when you exit the village – making your future budgeting clear and predictable.